ahmad0x1/ARWAD/README.md

 # ARWAD
-Advanced Reconnaissance and Web Application Discovery
+Advanced Reconnaissance and Web Application Discovery.

+Dropping here some of my mindset relating to Reconnaissance.